 MARTIN J. SILVERMAN attended the American Academy of Dramatic Arts, acted in several plays, and wrote TV scripts.
 He then became an attorney and practiced antitrust and communications law in a 30-year career.
 Now retired, Martin directs the Member Speaker Series at Crow Canyon Country Club.
 He coaches local business people to improve their speaking presentation skills.
 He is a frequent contributor to an online public policy issues forum.
 Martin and his wife, Ellie, a watercolor artist and Ikebana Japanese floral designer, have been living happily ever after in Danville since 2010.

-SHARON SPRECHER (Secretary) has been involved in the theatre world since childhood.
+SHARON SPRECHER has been involved in the theatre world since childhood.
 She attended

 BOARD MEMBERS EMERITUS

-WENDY COOPER (Treasurer) is a past president of the Eugene O’Neill Foundation, Tao House and a current member of their Advisory Board.
+WENDY COOPER is a past president of RPE, and of the Eugene O’Neill Foundation, Tao House and is a current member of their Advisory Board.
 She is a National Park Service docent at Tao House.
-Video documentaries made by Wendy and husband Tony can be seen at the Museum of the San Ramon Valley, Forest Home Farms and The Eugene O’Neill National Historic Site.
+Video documentaries made by Wendy and husband Tony can be seen at the Museum of the San Ramon Valley, Forest Home Farms and the Eugene O’Neill National Historic Site.

 FLORENCE McAULEY (Immediate Past President) a longtime resident of Danville, is a Past President and Advisory Board Member of the Eugene O’Neill Foundation, Tao House and past president of the Board of Directors of the Museum of the San Ramon Valley.